nightmaregaurav/FairShare/readme.md

   * `C` &rarrlp; `E` [`626`]
   * `E` &rarrlp; `A` [`1240`]

-### This repo contains C# implementation of this algorithm.
+### This repo contains the C# implementation of this algorithm.
 Although the implementation may not be the most efficient one.

 ## License & Copyright
 The code along with the problem statement and algorithm is released under the MIT License.
 You can find the full license details in the [LICENSE](LICENSE) file.